sdementen/piecash/README.rst

 Project
 =======

-This project provides a simple interface to a GnuCash Book stored in SQL (sqlite3 or Postgres).
+This project provides a simple and pythonic CRUD interface to a GnuCash Book stored in SQL (sqlite3 or Postgres).
+It is a pure python package relying on SQL Alchemy.
+It can be used as an alternative to:
+ - the official python bindings (if no advanced engine calculations are needed)
+ - XLST transformations of the XML GnuCash document

-It is basically a SQLAlchemy layer augmented with methods to ease the manipulation of core GnuCash objects.
+It is basically a SQLAlchemy layer augmented with methods to ease the manipulation of the GnuCash objects.

 Project is in early development.
-Knowledge of SQLAlchemy is a probably required...
+Knowledge of SQLAlchemy is at this stage a probably required to use it and/or to contribute to it.

 Installation
 ============